Visiting Students (Nondegree Seeking)

 - To register for an independent study course

-All Change in Registration forms must be delivered to the Registrar's office or the change (add/drop/withdrawal) is not valid.
+All Change in Registration forms must be delivered or emailed to the Student Data and Registrar or the change (add/drop/withdrawal) is not valid.
 The form is dated when received and that date determines any tuition refund.
 See summer session calendar for class deadlines and refund schedule.

 First-day Attendance Policy